jjmountain/wordle-clone/README.md

 # Britle

-## Wordle Clone with British Words written in React 🇬🇧 ⚛️
+## Wordle Clone with British Words 🇬🇧

 My take on the Wordle project.